astronomer/docs/learn/custom-airflow-ui-docs-tutorial.md

 <TabItem value="markdown">

-To add documentation in Markdown format to your task follow these steps:
+To add documentation to your task in Markdown format, follow these steps:

-1. Add the code below above the definition of your task:
+1. Add the following code above the definition of your task:

     ```python
     doc_md_task = """